Frequently Asked Questions

-- If you don’t have your ID card yet, you can still use the provider search tool.
+- If you don’t have your ID card yet, you can still use the provider search toolOpens a new window.
 Explore the list of doctors, clinics and providers to find one that’s in your network so you’ll be ready when your plan starts.

 - If you’re on the go, try the Health4Me app.
 You can use it to help search for network doctors, urgent care centers, clinics and hospitals on your smartphone.
 Even if you’re traveling, at your child’s sporting event or away from home visiting family or friends, a network option may be close by – and Health4Me makes it easier to know your options.

 How do I set up a Virtual Visit?